 "you are man?" montage (+4 closeups)

-i made this out of Details sent to me in the mail. i never subscribed to the magazine, it’s just showed up for years now.
+I made this out of Details sent to me in the mail.
+I never subscribed to the magazine, they’ve just showed up for years now.

 that is something we made landing on ANOTHER PLANET

 Cody and I watched The Big Lebowski with French subtitles last night.
 Here are our favorite screenshots.